 During this course, you will learn teaching methods and techniques that are the foundation of every good instructor.
 You will learn by participating in the course activities and watching others during their skills and performance demonstrations.
 Teaching is rewarding.
 You will have the unique opportunity to help someone learn lifesaving information and skills.

-Pre-requisite: Complete the AHA CORE Instructor program with certificate prior to instructor course.
+Pre-requisite: Complete the AHA CORE Instructor program with certificate prior to the instructor course.

 Instructor candidates will learn how to conduct ECSI courses, including how to use effective teaching techniques, how to demonstrate skills, and how to evaluate participant performance.
 Instructor candidates can be trained as instructors at the community first aid, CPR, and AED level, as well as at the professional level.
 Those desiring to become instructors at the professional level for courses such as Bloodborne Pathogens, Advanced First Aid, Wilderness First Aid, or Professional Rescuer CPR must possess additional expertise in these areas.